ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Results

-\paragraph{Setup.} To evaluate virtual staining quality in an out-of-cohort setting, we use the IMMUcan Head \& Neck cohort (743 images), which was not included in the VirTues training data.
-We train \textit{zero-shot} variants of $\name$ and $\nameViT$ on \datasetName after excluding this cohort.
-For a fair comparison, we restrict evaluation to the $M\!=\!38$ markers shared with the VirTues training panel and apply the same preprocessing as in the original VirTues work.
+To evaluate virtual staining in an out-of-cohort setting, we use the IMMUcan Head \& Neck cohort (743 images) as a held-out test cohort.
+Because $\name$ and VirTues use different preprocessing pipelines, we train zero-shot $\name$ variants and VirTues on \datasetName after excluding this cohort, using our preprocessing pipeline (\texttt{OP}).
+We use \texttt{OP} for the main comparison because \texttt{VP} requires statistics computed from the unseen test cohort, which violates the out-of-cohort setting (Appendix~\ref{app:panel-wise-scaling}).
+For completeness, we also train $\name$ variants with \texttt{VP} preprocessing and report these results in Appendix~\ref{app:virtual-staining-vp}.
+For fair comparison with VirTues, we exclude DNA1/DNA2, which are absent from the VirTues training panel as they lack appropriate ESM embeddings, resulting in $M\!=\!38$ markers.

-For each test image, we predict all $M$ target markers in a leave-one-marker-out manner and compute pixel-level errors (MSE); we then average these within each image to obtain an image-level score for each marker.
-We report the distribution of image-level scores across the cohort, assess paired differences between methods using the Wilcoxon signed-rank test, and control the false discovery rate across markers using the Benjamini-Hochberg procedure.
+For each test image, we predict each of the $M$ target markers in a leave-one-marker-out setting.
+We report pixel-level MSE averaged across all images and markers, and Pearson correlation computed per marker across all images and then averaged over markers (for details see Appendix~\ref{app:virtual-staining-pearson-rationale}).

-\emph{Data overlap.} We note that $14$ Head \& Neck images in our evaluation set are included in the Eling et al.\ dataset~\cite{Eling2025} used during VirTues pretraining and may therefore have been seen by VirTues during training; consequently, our comparison on these samples is conservative with respect to VirTues.

 \paragraph{Results.}